ncatlab/nlab-content/pages/2104.md

 Historically, it was an approximation to the true time evolution that was originally found and studied, by Newton, Maxwell, Einstein and others.
 This is now known as "[[classical physics]]".
 The true dynamics in turn is "quantum physics".

 In view of this, quantization is often understood as a [[retraction|right inverse]] to the procedure that sends the full quantum dynamics to its [[classical limit]].
+As such it is not well defined, i.e. unique, when it exists.
+Additional structures sometimes make it unique.

 ## Related entries